Safeguarding Adults Week- 2020

 The Mental Capacity Act is designed to protect and empower people who may lack the mental capacity to make decisions for themselves.
 It’s important that we are mindful of a persons mental capacity in all of our work.
 Attached are some 7 minute briefings you may find useful when considering mental capacity in relation to Adult Safeguarding, more advice and guidance about Mental Capacity and DOLS can be found here.

-S44 of the Mental Capacity Act creates a criminal offence of ill-treating or wilfully neglecting a person who lacks capacity or whom the offender reasonably believes to lack capacity.
+S44 of the Mental Capacity Act creates a criminal offence of ill-treating or willfully neglecting a person who lacks capacity or whom the offender reasonably believes to lack capacity.
 There have been charges brought against carers in Suffolk.
 This link provides some examples of case law in relation to the offence.

 Deprivation of Liberty Safeguards (DOLS)